luciavu/message-board/README.md

 The Odin Project - NodeJS Course Project (1/8):

 A simple message board built using Express.js (NodeJS) and EJS.
-Users can view existing messages or post their own messages, which are then displayed on the homepage.
+Users can view existing messages, or post their own messages, which are then displayed on the homepage.

 ## Preview